hoodiecrow/ConsTcl/README.md

 ##### Ports: an aside

 Ports are an abstraction of the input or output mechanism.
-An input port can be connected to standard input (the keyboard (which doesn't work on Windows.)) or a file opened for input or (a ConsTcl extension) a string input buffer where the complete available input is laid out before reading starts.
+An input port can be connected to standard input (the keyboard (which doesn't work in a Windows windowing environment, i.e. wish or tkcon. repl does work, though.)) or a file opened for input or (a ConsTcl extension) a string input buffer where the complete available input is laid out before reading starts.
 Regardless of what kind of input port it is, one can read characters from it until it runs out and signals end-of-file.
 Likewise, an output port, regardless of whether it's the standard output--the screen--or a file opened for output, will receive characters sent to it.

 #### parse procedure